 Note We provide you with a list of default component types to use when adding components to your assets.
 You can modify this list on the Component Types tab in Parts, on the Setup menu.

 - To enter information about the current active component, click the Component Information icon.

 - (Optional) To flag a component as a critical system, click the Critical System icon to the right of the item.

-- Repeat steps 4 to 7 for each component you want to add to your layout.
+- Repeat the steps above for each component you want to add to your tree.